Last Updated on May 29, 2023 by Editorial Team

 Probability is life’s essence!

 Is there any place where probability is not working?
+There are several real-life examples that show how probability is a part of our daily life.
 We need to take decisions that depend a lot on estimations.
 Nothing comes to us in black or white.
 There are decisions to take which can be easy as well as tough.